radanalyticsio/oshinko-webui/README.md

 ### Running the app in production
 The oshinko-webui is meant to run inside Openshift.
 You can build the image from the Dockerfile.
 The resultant image can be run standalone or inside Openshift.

-You will need to set the following environment variables:
+If you are running in standalone mode, you may need to manually set some of the environment variables listed in the previous section.

-    OPENSHIFT_OSHINKO_REST=<IP or dns entry of the oshinko rest server>
-    OPENSHIFT_OSHINKO_REST_PORT=<Port for the oshinko rest server>
-    OPENSHIFT_NODEJS_PORT=<Port that the oshinko-webui will listen on>  Default:8080

 ### Running unit tests